 Well, just like with everything else about Parkinson’s, it depends.

 That’s why we wanted to hear from those who’ve done it.
-In this podcast, Kelsey Phinney talks to Jacie and Matthew about their experiences.
+In this podcast, Kelsey Phinney talks to Jacie (17 when her dad was diagnosed) and Matthew (six when his mom was diagnosed) about their experiences.

 Concepts Mentioned in this Podcast & Further ReadingExercise and Parkinson’s